roymacdonald/ofxSoundObjects/README.md

     void process(ofSoundBuffer &input, ofSoundBuffer &output)

-When you want to draw the sound buffer data somehow make sure you use an ofMutex to avoid threads colliding.
-Check the waveformDraw included sound object and use as guideline.

-Say you have two instances from classes that inherit from ofxSoundObject, say `soundObject1` and `soundObject2;` when you say
+When you have two instances from classes that inherit from ofxSoundObject, `soundObject1` and `soundObject2;` when you say

     soundObject1.connectTo(soundObject2);